Palestinians approve Russian COVID-19 vaccine for use in self-rule areas | Business

 Palestinians approve Russian COVID-19 vaccine for use in self-rule areas

-In the Israeli-occupied West Bank, Palestinian Health Minister Mai Alkaila confirmed that his ministry had granted "emergency approval" for the Russian vaccine to be administered in areas under limited Palestinian self-rule.
-The first shipment of the Russian shot is expected to arrive next month, with all deliveries expected in the first quarter of this year, according to the Russian Direct Investment Fund (RDIF), which is responsible for marketing the vaccine abroad.
+In the Israeli-occupied West Bank, Palestinian Health Minister Mai Alkaila confirmed that her ministry had granted "emergency approval" for the Russian vaccine to be administered in areas under limited Palestinian self-rule.
+Deliveries are expected to be completed in the first quarter of this year, according to the Russian Direct Investment Fund (RDIF), which is responsible for marketing the vaccine abroad.

-The RDIF did not disclose how many doses would be shipped to the Palestinian Authority - which governs in parts of the West Bank under interim peace deals with Israel - but said the supplies would be facilitated by manufacturing partners in India, China, South Korea and elsewhere.
-It also did not reveal the financial arrangements of the export deal but has said previously that Sputnik V would be priced at less than $20 per dose.
+The RDIF did not say how many doses would be shipped to the PA, which runs parts of the West Bank under interim peace deals with Israel, but said supplies would come from manufacturing partners in India, China, South Korea and elsewhere.
+It also did not disclose the financial arrangements of the export deal but has said previously that Sputnik V would be priced at less than $20 per dose.
 The price includes the first shot and the booster, which is injected 21 days later.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)